2013-2014 ASUG Board of Directors

 In his current role, Wascom continues to oversee Summit’s information technology operations and is responsible for continuous business process improvements using SAP.

-Wascom holds a bachelor's degree in economics and a MBA from Louisiana Tech University, as well as a Master of Science degree in economics from Louisiana State University.
+Wascom holds a bachelor's degree in economics and an MBA from Louisiana Tech University, as well as a Master of Science in economics from Louisiana State University.

 Sharon Kaiser serves as Chief Information Officer at Abiomed, a growing medical device manufacturer headquartered in Danvers, MA.
 Kaiser oversees Global Information Technology and has participated in key initiatives to expand Abiomed’s reach outside of the U.S. and in designing robust solutions to meet complex regulatory requirements.

 In addition to the medical device field, Kaiser built her extensive knowledge of SAP, technology, and operations management in several industries, including manufacturing, retail, financial and credit card services, and petroleum industries.
 In 2014, Kaiser was honored as a recipient of the 2014 CIO of the Year Award for Healthcare / Life Sciences by the Boston Business Journal.

 She is recognized as a successful leader for effectively managing international initiatives, simplifying complex operating environments with multi-faceted issues, leading business process improvements initiatives, incorporating effective change management practices, and managing enterprise development activities to affect bottom-line results.